Psalm 96: Background and themes

-In Hebrew, this psalm is known as Shiru Lashem ("Sing to the Lord"), and repeats the word "sing" three times.
+In Hebrew, this psalm is known as Shiru Lashem ("Sing to the Name"), and repeats the word "sing" three times.
 According to the Midrash Tehillim, these three instances allude to the three daily prayer services "when Israel sings praises to God".
 They are: Shacharit, the morning prayer, corresponding to "Sing a new song to the Lord" (verse 1); Mincha, the afternoon prayer, corresponding to "Sing to the Lord, all the earth" (verse 1); and Maariv, the evening prayer, corresponding to "Sing to the Lord, bless His Name" (verse 2).

 In Baptist minister Charles Spurgeon's assessment, Psalm 96 is a "missionary hymn".
-It is specifically paired with Psalm 95, which described "Israel's hard-heartedness" toward God in the desert.
-Christian scholars assert that Israel employed that same hard-heartedness to reject Jesus as the Messiah, so now the Christians have the task of declaring the gospel to the world.
-Matthew Henry interprets verses 10 to 13 in this psalm as instructions of what to say for those who preach the gospel.
+He argues that it was specifically paired with Psalm 95, which described "Israel's hard-heartedness" toward God in the desert.
+Christian scholars assert that Israel employed that same hard-heartedness to reject Jesus as the Messiah, so now the Christians have the task of proselytizing the Gospel to the world.
+Matthew Henry interprets verses 10 to 13 in this psalm as instructions of what to say for those who preach the Gospel.

 Biblical scholars note numerous thematic and structural similarities between Psalm 96 and Psalm 97, which are both "Kingship of YHWH" psalms.